 Not Safer Than Cigarettes

 They’re not nicotine-free.
 Most e-cigarette varieties contain nicotine, and inhalation of vaporized nicotine delivers the drug to the brain very efficiently.
-In fact, one Juul pod delivers about as much nicotine as an entire pack of cigarettes.
-Nicotine in any form temporarily spikes a user’s blood pressure and heart rate and constricts blood vessels, making Juuls and other e-cigarettes just as addictive and just as harmful to your cardiovascular system as traditional cigarettes.
+In fact, one pod delivers about as much nicotine as an entire pack of cigarettes.
+Nicotine in any form temporarily spikes a user’s blood pressure and heart rate and constricts blood vessels, making e-cigarettes just as addictive and just as harmful to your cardiovascular system as traditional cigarettes.
 And the Surgeon General’s office says that nicotine use can also prime the adolescent brain for addiction to other drugs, such as cocaine.

 They still contain harmful chemicals.
 Cigarette smoke has been shown to contain some 4,000 different toxic chemicals, and proponents believe that e-cigarettes are healthier smoking alternatives because they produce vapor instead of smoke.
 But research has shown that some brands of e-cigarette contain carcinogens and other harmful chemicals, such as diethylene glycol and N-nitrosamines.
 In fact, the vapor produced by e-cigarettes contains even more formaldehyde than traditional cigarettes.